nianlonggu/nianlonggu.github.io/_posts/2019-05-25-turtorial-on-SVM.markdown

     - SVM
     - Machine Learning
 ---
+> Just to clarify, these contents are mainly summarized from the course I took: "Fundamental of Big Data Analytics", taught by Prof. Mathar Rudolf.
+For for information please visit: [https://www.ti.rwth-aachen.de](https://www.ti.rwth-aachen.de)

 In the last post we have conquered how to use gradient descent algorithm to train a SVM.
 So,
 > is this the end of the story?